Mianqing

-Aisin Gioro Mianqing (綿慶; 17 June 1779 – 27 November 1804) was Yongrong's fifth son and Qianlong Emperor's grandson.
+Mianqing (綿慶; 17 June 1779 – 27 November 1804) was Yongrong's fifth son and Qianlong Emperor's grandson.
 Mianqing was the third in Prince Shen peerage and the second holder of Prince Zhi of the Second Rank title.

 Life

 Mianqing was born on 17 June 1779 to second primary princess consort Zhizhuang of the First Rank, lady Niohuru.
 Mianqing also had one biological sister, Princess of the Fourth Rank.

 Mianqing was talented since young and showed interest for art, especially for music.
 He was taught archery by his grandfather personally.
 His talent for archery was shown off during the imperial hunt in Rehe in 1793.
 Mianqing killed a wild boar with only 3 arrows.
 Although Mianqing was injured, Qianlong Emperor was pleased having been informed about Mianqing's action and granted him three-eyed peacock feathers and yellow horse-riding jacket.